ENSTABretagneRobotics/oculus_ros2/oculus_ros2/tests/tests_plan.md

     - ~~`frequency_mode`  TODO(hugoyvrn, https://forssea-robotics.atlassian.net/browse/ROB-848)~~
         1. ~~Change frequency and make sur the out put image aspect change.~~
     - `gain_assist`
-        1. Set gain assit to true `ros2 param set /oculus_sonar gain_assist True`.
+        1. Set gain assist to true `ros2 param set /oculus_sonar gain_assist True`.
         1. Check that the image has change of aspect compare with out gain assist.
-        1. Make some movoment in front of the sonar to see the influence of gain assitant.
+        1. Make some movoment in front of the sonar to see the influence of gain assistant.
-        1. Follow the warning to get back with non gain assit.
+        1. Follow the warning to get back with non gain assist.
         1. Check that the image has change of aspect compare with gain assist.
     - `range` TODO(hugoyvrn, https://forssea-robotics.atlassian.net/browse/ROB-824)
         - Change `range` to multiple values.
 For each value: